 Wi-Fi is everywhere.
-Walk into a coffee shop, you can connect to Wi-Fi.
-Walk into a grocery store, you can connect to Wi-Fi.
-Being able to access the Internet is an expectation now a days to consumers.
-Providing strong Wi-Fi can be a great benefit to businesses but bad Wi-Fi can be a large expense.
+Walk into a coffee shop, you can connect to it.
+Walk into a grocery store, you can connect to it.
+Being able to access the Internet is now an expectation for consumers.
+Providing good Wi-Fi can be a great benefit to businesses, but bad Wi-Fi can be a large expense.

 Wi-Fi can have a different impact on your organization depending on the industry you operate in.
-Poor Wi-Fi in hospitals can cause delays in patient’s data and a lack of communication between doctors and nurses.
+Poor wireless connectivity in hospitals can cause delays in patients’ data and a lack of communication between doctors and nurses.
 In the education sector, classes can be delayed if teachers can’t access proper documents.
 Many people that work for their organization remotely use hotel Wi-Fi to complete work and hold conference calls.
-Lastly, an organization would have problems updating their supply chain’s inventory and deliveries if they have unreliable Wi-Fi.
+An organization would have problems updating their supply chain’s inventory and deliveries if they have unreliable connectivity.

-What’s the end result of bad Wi-Fi for an organization?
+What’s the result of bad wireless for an organization?

 - Decreased customer loyalty

 - Lost productivity

 - Potential impact on employee collaboration

 A Wireless Technician understands what is involved in the lifecycle of strong Wi-Fi, and uses the right technology.
 We use Ekahau solutions for our site assessments.